-Sleepy dhamma talk listeners at one of the dhamma halls.
+Sleepy dharma talk listeners at one of the dharma halls.

 Suan Mokkh dharma hall near the library.

-Entrance to Suan Mokkh Temple in Chaiya, Thailand.
+Entrance to Suan Mokkh Buddhist Temple in Chaiya, Thailand.

 Buddha statue at top of hill where Buddhadassa liked to talk to groups

 Monk’s forest kuti (monk’s home)

-Buddhist nun (magee) in white walks down path to outdoor dhamma talk
+Buddhist nun (magee) in white walks down path to outdoor dharma talk

 Meditation hall in the forest at Wat Suan Mokkh (Thai side)

-A building where there are many art displays by children and adults about Buddhism and Buddhadassa Bhikku.
+A building where there are many art displays by children and adults about Buddhism and Buddhadasa Bhikku.

 See meditation retreat info about Suan Mokkh and Wat Pah Nanachat >